Chau7 vs Warp

 Use Warp if: You want AI built into the terminal itself.
 Command suggestions, natural language queries, AI completions as you type.
 Warp's integrated approach is polished and purposeful.
 If you also need team collaboration features or cross-platform support, Warp is the stronger choice.

-Try Chau7 if: You already use external AI agents (Claude Code, Codex, Cursor) and want them to drive the terminal through an open standard.
+Try Chau7 if: You already use external AI agents like Claude Code, Codex, or Cursor and want them to drive the terminal through an open standard.
 If "local-first, no account, no vendor lock-in" matters to you, Chau7's MCP approach gives your existing tools terminal access without tying you to one provider.

 The honest version: Warp and Chau7 agree that terminals should understand AI.
 They disagree on how.
 Warp says "we'll build the AI."
 Chau7 says "we'll let any AI in."
 Both are reasonable positions.
 Pick the one that matches how you already work.

 They do different things.
 Warp's AI helps you write commands by suggesting completions and answering questions in natural language.
-Chau7's MCP lets external AI agents (Claude Code, Codex, Cursor) control the terminal programmatically.
+Chau7's MCP lets external AI agents like Claude Code, Codex, and Cursor control the terminal programmatically.
 Warp's AI is a copilot.
 Chau7's MCP is an API.
 Different tools for different problems.

 No. Chau7 is fully local.
 No sign-up, no cloud account, no data leaves your machine.
-The MCP server runs over a Unix socket on localhost.
+Chau7's MCP server runs over a Unix socket on localhost.
 Warp requires an account for its AI features.

 Is Chau7 as polished as Warp?